jadelapuente/14jdelap.github.io/content/posts/how-to-diagnose-and-mitigate-linking-errors.md

 The limitations of that case study is that it's very specific — it doesn't teach you the key underlying concepts to know how to think about these concepts from first principles.
 It also doesn't teach you how to think about how you want to compile and link your code, which is an important question if you have a complex system.

 In this post I want to attempt building that context and sharing a methodology for how you can approach it.
-I'll explain the concepts using C  because it's arguably the most influential programming language in ELF file formats, but the general principles can be applied to any.
+I'll explain the concepts using C  because it's arguably the most influential programming language, but the general principles can be applied to any.

 ## What is C?